ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 A PkixAttestation message is composed of a protected section known as the To-Be-Signed or TBS.
 The integrity of the To-Be-Signed section is ensured with one or multiple cryptographic signatures over the content of the section.
 There is a provision to carry the X.509 certificates supporting the signature(s).

-The TBS section is composed of a version number, to ensure future extensibility, and a number of reported entities. .
+The TBS section is composed of a version number, to ensure future extensibility, and a sequence of reported entities.

 For compliance with this specification, `TbsPkixAttestation.version` MUST be `1`.
 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.

+EDNOTE: do we want extension marks on the TbsAttestation object?
+I can see pros and cons to doing that.

 `SignatureBlock.certChain` MUST contain at least one X.509 certificate as per [!RFC5280].
 While there might exist attesting environments which use out-of-band or non-X.509 mechanisms for communicating